CalvinWill/Innordle/README.md

 - Add spoiler mode

 This would just hide the category of whether the character is dead or alive

+- Make it so that empty boxes are "Unknown"

+Duuuuuuuh

 - Add more modes!